 27.4.3.6 Effectiveness Threshold

-The CAISO Markets software includes a lower effectiveness threshold setting that governs whether the software will consider a bid “effective” for managing congestion on a congested Transmission Constraint.
-The CAISO will set this threshold at two (2) percent.
+The CAISO Markets software includes a lower effectiveness threshold setting that governs whether the software will consider a bid “effective” for managing congestion on a congested Transmission Constraint, which in the case of Nomograms will be applied to the individual flowgates that make up the Nomogram, rather than to the Nomogram itself.
+The CAISO will set this threshold at two percent (2%).

 * * * * *